Governing School Board

 Troy Ballard

-Troy Ballard is a lifelong public educator, a champion of educational equity and excellence, and an attorney.
-A former public school teacher and higher education coordinator, Troy has extensive experience in culturally responsive teaching practices and strongly supports an educational framework that provides a whole-child education.
+Troy W. Ballard is a lifelong public educator, a champion of educational equity and excellence, and an attorney.
 Troy resonates closely with the mission and vision of Wai’alae School and views his role on the board as working to ensure these concepts and values are embodied within our community decision making processes.
 Troy attended the University of Hawai’i at Mānoa graduating with undergraduate degrees in both American Studies and Political Science.
 Afterwards, he attended the University of Pennsylvania graduating with a Master’s of Science in Urban Education.
 He additionally attended the University of Hawai’i at Mānoa’s William S. Richardson School of Law, graduating with a Certificate in Native Hawaiian Law and a research focus on educational equity and school desegregation.
-Troy currently serves as Post J.D.
-Fellow with Ka Huli Ao Center for Excellence in Native Hawaiian Law.
+Troy currently practices law on Oʻahu supporting matters involving contracts, compliance, and miscellaneous education matters.
+He additionally serves as a lecturer-in-law at Richardson and Mānoa's Department of Educational Administration.

 Kristen Brummel